leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 Reports are more than just an Excel spreadsheet, however.
 Excel is the front-end interface that INTERJECT uses to allow end users to interact with their data in a familiar, intuitive environment.
 Behind Excel, the INTERJECT formulas on a given report connect to **Data Portals** which serve as the definition for how you wish to interact with your database (what data you want to retrieve and/or store).
 Data Portals then connect to Data Connections, which serve as a way for INTERJECT to remember how to connect to your data source, and in turn, connect to a database on a physical server or to a data API (the data source itself). -->

-## Section 3: Important INTERJECT Terminology and Definitions
+## Section 3: INTERJECT Report Terminology and Definitions

+#### Introduction

+This section will define all of the important terminology that relates to INTERJECT reports.
+Reading through this section will give you an understanding of all the components that make up an INTERJECT report.

+This section should also be used as a reference to go back to and look up terms as needed, as you work through this lab.

 *In this section:*